US troop levels at Mexico border likely at peak | Malay Mail

-CAMP BASE DONNA (Texas), Nov 15 — The number of US troops at the border with Mexico may have peaked at about 5,800, the US commander of the mission told Reuters, noting he would start looking next week at whether to begin sending forces home or perhaps shifting some to new border positions.
+BASE CAMP DONNA, Nov 16 — The number of US troops at the border with Mexico may have peaked at about 5,800, the US commander of the mission told Reuters, noting he would start looking next week at whether to begin sending forces home or perhaps shifting some to new border positions.

 The outlook by Lieutenant-General Jeffrey Buchanan, while not definitive, suggests that the high-profile military mission could soon achieve its goal of helping harden the border ahead of the expected arrival of caravans of Central American migrants in the coming weeks.

-The deployment, which critics have called a pre-election political stunt by President Donald Trump, was initially expected to reach more than 7,000 forces, acting in support of US Customs and Border Protection (CBP).
+The deployment, which critics have called a pre-election political stunt by President Donald Trump, was initially expected to reach more than 7,000 troops, acting in support of US Customs and Border , or CBP.

-US Defence Secretary Jim Mattis authorised the mission through December 15 and while Buchanan did not rule out an extension, he did not think one appeared likely at this point, based on the current set of tasks assigned to the military.
+US Defense Secretary Jim Mattis authorized the mission through Dec.
+15, and while Buchanan did not rule out an extension, he did not think one appeared likely at this point, based on the current tasks assigned to the military.

 “It is a hard date.
-And we have no indications that CBP is going to need us to do our work for longer than that,” Buchanan said yesterday at Base Camp Donna in Texas, as Mattis toured the site near the Mexico border.
+And we have no indications that CBP is going to need us to do our work for longer than that,” Buchanan said on Wednesday at Base Camp Donna in Texas, as Mattis toured the site near the Mexico border.

 He acknowledged that there could be new requests, saying: “If we get an extension, we get an extension.
 But I’ve got no indications of that so far.”